 He appears on Fox Sports hosting Cricket Tragic, season 2 airing over the 2020 summer of cricket and regularly on Fox’s sports panel program, The Back Page.

 Gus spent 10 years in breakfast radio on Triple M. Starting on The Grill Team in 2009, within two years they doubled their ratings for this time slot, and Gus was awarded ‘Best On Air Newcomer’ at the 2010 Australian Commercial Radio Awards.
 The Grill Team changed to Moon Man in the Morning in 2019.
 In 2020, Gus moved to The Deadset Legends, a live sports chat show every Saturday Morning with Wendell Sailor and Jude Bolton.

-Outside of his radio commitments Gus can be seen in his new ABC TV series 'Man Up' which is an exploration of modern masculinity and men’s mental health issues – challenging masculine stereotypes, getting men better connected and breaking the silence around suicide.
+Hosting the 2016 ABC series Man Up was pivotal for Gus.
+The series was an exploration of modern masculinity (which Gus views as toxic) and men’s mental health issues – challenging masculine stereotypes and getting men better connected and breaking the silence around suicide.

 Following the enormous impact of Man Up, Gus founded Gotcha4Life with the mission to target Men’s Mental Health – with the goal of saving lives and making a significant impact in raising the mental state of boys, men, and their families.

 Gotcha4Life today drives real change and funds educational workshops and innovative training programs throughout Australia that build mental fitness in all individuals, organisations, and communities to activate strong, open and binding relationships.

 He has been married for over 20 years to Vicky and has three teenage kids.
 Women want him to meet their mothers and blokes want to be him.
 Gus just wants to give them all a hug.